zaritskylab/TNBC-SPATIAL-CHROMATIN-COMPACTION/README.md

 ## 4. Configuration Check

 Before running any part of this code, make sure you set the base directory for the analysis specified in [config/const.py](config/const.py) by the `BASE_DIR` variable.
-This is where all the computational outputs will be saved.
+This is where all the data and computational outputs will be saved.

 ```python
 # config/const.py